-- Register copyright with the US Copyright Office - Registering with the US Copyright Office is just an extra level of protection.
-You will have copyright regardless. - ProQuest can only do this on your behalf if you are the sole author.
-If you have co-authors and want to register your copyright, you have to file with the US Copyright Office directly. - Select open access publishing for ProQuest (eScholarship is already open access) - Order hardcopies of dissertation/thesis
+- Register copyright with the US Copyright Office - ProQuest can only do this on your behalf if you are the sole author.
+If you have co-authors and want to register your copyright, you have to file with the US Copyright Office directly. - You have copyright regardless; registering with the US Copyright Office is just an extra level of protection. - Select open access publishing for ProQuest (eScholarship is already open access) - Order hardcopies of dissertation/thesis